 Pumpkin carving is a blast.
-It’s also super messy and requires some level of skill to turn out something that looks great and ensures you didn’t waste that pumpkin.
+It’s also super messy and requires some skill to turn out something that looks great and ensures you didn’t waste that pumpkin.

-If you’re a little wary of the mess and time it takes to successfully carve a pumpkin, but still want to get in on the fun of this Halloween tradition, then don’t worry.
+If you’re a little wary of the mess and time it takes to carve a pumpkin successfully but still want to enjoy the fun of this Halloween tradition, don’t worry.
 You’ve come to the right place.
-There’s lots of ways to decorate a pumpkin without cutting into it.
+There are lots of ways to decorate a pumpkin without cutting it.
 Most of them will cost less than the price of a pumpkin-carving toolkit.
 So roll up your sleeves, grab your pumpkin and some craft supplies, and get started with these easy DIYs!

 Woodland Creature Pumpkin

 These DIY critter pumpkins are probably the cutest thing ever.
 The best part?
 They’re super easy to make.
-If you don’t feel comfortable designing your own creature, the tutorial comes with patterns to cut out and create an owl, fox, or raccoon.
+If you are uncomfortable designing your creature, the tutorial includes patterns to cut out and create an owl, fox, or raccoon.
 All you need to make them is a pumpkin, some paint, cardstock craft paper or colored felt fabric, a sharpie, scissors, and an adhesive (like hot glue or mod podge).

-The tutorial calls for faux pumpkins, but there’s really no reason you can’t substitute the real thing in.
-You can make all sorts of adjustments, like adding googly eyes or switching the colors around, or even going so far as to create your own creatures.
+The tutorial calls for faux pumpkins, but there’s no reason you can’t substitute the real thing in.
+You can make all sorts of adjustments, like adding googly eyes, switching the colors around, or even creating your creatures.
 There’s no limit to what you can do with this cute craft.

 Do you love glitter?
 Do you love pumpkins?
 Then this tutorial is for you!
 These pumpkins look fabulous on your doorstep or in a basket in your living room, and they’re so ridiculously easy to make.

-All you’ll need is some glitter in whatever color you want your pumpkins to be, mod podge, a craft brush, and some pumpkins.
+All you’ll need is some glitter in whatever color you want your pumpkins to be, a mod podge, a craft brush, and some pumpkins.
 Smaller pumpkins with a stem are the easiest to work with for this particular tutorial.
-The tutorial recommends using faux pumpkins, but you can definitely opt to use the real thing.
-Get the directions here.
+The tutorial recommends using faux pumpkins, but you can use the real thing.

 Easy BB-8 Pumpkin

-If you or your kids are Star Wars fans, then you undoubtedly loved the adorable droid, BB-8.
-Make your own cute BB-8 decoration to guard your doorstep from ghouls on Halloween!
-All you’ll need is two pumpkins, some white paint, some hot glue, and some duct tape.
-You can use some templates to create BB-8’s designs, or wing it.
-Get the tutorial here.
+If you or your kids are Star Wars fans, you undoubtedly loved the adorable droid BB-8.
+Make your cute BB-8 decoration to guard your doorstep against ghouls on Halloween!
+You’ll need two pumpkins, some white paint, hot glue, and duct tape.
+You can use some templates to create BB-8’s designs or wing them.

 Sugar Skull Pumpkin